Asia, India & Latin America

 Vietnam, Cambodia and Thailand

 Having visited Southeast Asia many times, this recent trip was like a return visit home.
-To be sure, the ancient ruins at Angkor Wat in Cambodia and the natural splendor of Halong Bay in Vietnam continue to impress no matter how many times one experiences them.
-This trip however, allowed me the freedom to go beyond those obligatory tourist sites.
-I instead enjoyed local village visits, oxcart rides and cooking classes in Siem Reap and nights in the new walking zone of Hanoi’s Hoan Kiem Lake in Vietnam.
-Nights out in Thailand were spent exploring Chiang Mai and its newly trendy quarter of town on Nimman Rd.
+To be sure, the ancient ruins at Angkor Wat in Cambodia and the natural splendor of Halong Bay in Vietnam continue to impress no matter how many times one experiences them (and a highlight of this trip was experiencing Halong Bay via sea plane)!
+This return trip also allowed me the freedom to go beyond the obligatory tourist sites.
+I instead enjoyed local village visits, oxcart rides and cooking classes in Siem Reap and nights in the walking zone of Hanoi’s Hoan Kiem Lake in Vietnam.
+In Siem Reap, my most memorable visits to ruins and temples were on the sacred mountain of Phnom Kulen.
+After hiking in the morning to the top of the hill, the reward was sacred temples (including a giant reclining Buddha), beautiful waterfalls and sacred rivers where carvings are etched into the sandstone riverbed.
+On the back of a moto through rough roads, I was able to discover the true “guardians of the mountain”, life-size stone sculptures of elephants and lions, hidden within the thick forest.
+There were no other tourists in sight and it was incredibly special to experience.
+In the evening, I indulged in a dine-around by tuk tuk, starting with a drink and private tour at Theam’s Gallery.
+My accommodation in Siem Reap at the boutique hideaway of Jaya House Riverpark (a Travel Beyond client favorite) was nothing short of magical.
+With only 36 rooms you still had two beautiful swimming pools, a wonderful restaurant and a Spa (with a DAILY included treatment), not to mention free laundry.
+Still more than any of these amenities what makes Jaya House so special is its warm and friendly staff who offer true service from the heart.
+In Thailand, nights were spent exploring Chiang Mai and its trendy quarter on Nimman Rd.
 Discovering the various cafes, bars, eateries down each and every soi (alleyway) off of this street in Thailand’s second largest city never got old – and being away from tourist price tags made the nights out even sweeter.
 My home base at the chic Akyra Manor in Chiang Mai was the perfect place to end each day.
-In Bangkok I was able to slow down for a change, and enjoyed the city’s Lumpini Park with morning bicycle rides – courtesy of the stylish SO Sofitel which offers free bike rentals to its guests and magnificent park views from its rooms.
-Special find was in Siem Reap, Cambodia – where away from the tourist masses that descend upon the temples each day, those in the know retire to Phum Baitang Resort – an authentic yet luxurious hideaway set amidst the paddy fields and gardens where stilted villas are inspired by local design and offer a unique experience in Siem Reap.
-I never wanted to leave!
+In Bangkok I was able to slow down for a change, and enjoyed the city’s Lumpini Park with morning bicycle rides – courtesy of the stylish SO Sofitel Bangkok, which offers free bike rentals to its guests and magnificent park views from its rooms.
 These unique local experiences became my new highlights and filled me with renewed enthusiasm to assist others as they plan travel to this exotic corner of the world.

 Four Seasons Tented Camp, Golden Triangle – Thailand